 12 of 12

-While the annual New York City dog Halloween parades (we now have two) don't quite have the history and gravitas of some of the other famous New York parades, I am a sucker for cute dogs in Halloween costumes.
+While the annual New York City dog Halloween parade in Tompkins Square Park doesn't quite have the history and gravitas of some other famous New York parades, cute dogs in costume are always please crowds.